Net zero targets

 The government still has to update its 2050 climate strategy.
 Similarly, the modelling behind the government’s proposed policies is unclear on how net zero can be achieved, and also relies heavily on carbon offsets.

 - Target year – Australia aims to reach net zero by 2050.

-- International aviation and shipping – The target excludes both international aviation and shipping (Australian Government, 2021).
+- International aviation and shipping – The target exclude both international aviation and shipping (Australian Government, 2021).

 - Legal status – Australia included the net zero target in its Long-term Emissions Reduction Plan submitted to the UNFCCC as Australia’s LTS (Australian Government, 2021).
 The 2022 NDC update aims to formalise its targets in legislation.

-- Separate reduction & removal targets – Australia provides no information on its intention to communicate separate emission reduction and removal targets.
+- Separate reduction & removal targets – Australia does not provide separate emission reduction and removal targets.

 - Review process – Australia has a non-legally binding process in place to review the net zero target itself and intermediate targets.
+The Climate Change Authority has to publish an annual statement tracking progress made on climate change.
 The Long-term Emission Reductions Plan states the plan will be refined through five yearly ‘review and refine’ cycles.

-- Comprehensive planning – Australia’s Long-term Emission Reductions Plan lacks specific emission pathways on how to reach net zero emissions (Australian Government, 2021).
-The plan indicates 40% of the emissions reductions needed to achieve net zero can be achieved through adoption of low emission technologies prioritised through Australia’s Technology Investment Roadmap and 10-20% can be achieved through domestic and international offsets.
+- Comprehensive planning – Australia’s Long-term Emission Reductions Plan lacks specific emission pathways on how to reach net zero emissions (Australian Government, 2021; Australian Government, 2021a).
+The plan indicates 40% of the emissions reductions needed to achieve net zero can be achieved through adoption of low emission technologies prioritised through Australia’s Technology Investment Roadmap and 10% can be achieved through domestic and international offsets.
 There is a significant emissions gap remaining by 2050 that is not fully accounted for in Australia’s plan.